 - The recapture of any credit (other than the low-income housing credit or investment credit) is reported to you as a separately stated item.
-See the instructions for the specific form identified with the credit for more information on reporting the recapture. - Any information a partner that is a publicly traded partnership may need to determine if it meets the 90% qualifying income test of section 7704(c)(2).
-Partners are required to notify the partnership of their status as a publicly traded partnership...
+See the instructions for the specific form identified with the credit for more information on reporting the recapture.

+- Any information a partner that is a

+publicly traded partnership may need to

+determine if it meets the 90% qualifying

+income test of section 7704(c)(2).

+Partners are required to notify the

+partnership of their status as a publicly

+traded partnership.

-- Any information or statements you need to allow you to comply with the disclosure requirements under section 6111 and section 6662(d)(2)(B)(ii) and the list keeping requirements of Regulations section 301.6112-1.
-For more information, see Form 8264 and Notice 2004-80.
-2004-50 I.R.B.
-963; Notice 2005-17, 2005-8 I.R.B.
-606; and Notice 2005-22, 2005-12 I.R.B.
-756. - The partnership will report any information you need to complete a disclosure statement for reportable transactions in which the partnership participates.
+- The partnership will report any information you need to complete a disclosure statement for reportable transactions in which the partnership participates.
 If the partnership participates in a transaction that must be disclosed on Form 8886, Reportable Transaction Disclosure Statement, both you and the partnership may be required to file Form 8886 for the transaction.
 The determination of whether you are required to disclose a transaction of the partnership is based on the category(s) under which the transaction qualifies for disclosure and is determined by the partnership.
-See the Instructions for Form 8886 for details. - Any other information you may need to file with your return not shown elsewhere on Schedule K-1.
+See the Instructions for Form 8886 for details.

+- Any other information you may need to file with your return not shown elsewhere on Schedule K-1.
 The partnership must give you a description and the amount of your share for each of these items.